EniacProjectGroup/xv6-project/README.md

 ```

 #### Configuring The Scheduler
 In the scheduler function we basically loop through all runnable processes and sum up the total ticket count to get a random ticket and _continue_ until we have the process.
+When we get the process which will run, we incremented the ticks it has.

 ```C
 //proc.c